UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint1/iteration-01.plan.md

     - Static course page that displays detailed course information

 **3. Mock data**
-  - Mock data for courses & offerings extracted from UTSC course timetable archive for Winter, Summer, Fall 2024.
+  - Mock data for courses & offerings extracted from the UTSC course timetable archive for Winter, Summer, and Fall 2024.